What is the Wyatt Exploration Program?

 Who can take part in Wyatt events?

 Anyone and everyone is welcome to take part in the Wyatt events that are held on and off campus.
-History majors are the only ones that are eligable to apply for the Travel Expeditions.
+History majors and minors are the only ones that are eligable to apply for the Travel Expeditions.

 Can I still apply for the travel expedition if I graduate in December?